 Remembering that branches are not just the outcome of a tree, but an integral part of its holistic health and ability to continue to generate life, we will have to remain focused on ways to promote and facilitate a healthy environment for every member.

-In the near-term, over the next three years, we can specifically focus on facilitating the following aspects of our collective health:
+In the near-term, over the next season, we can specifically focus on facilitating the following aspects of our collective health:

 Praxis is the process by which an idea is enacted, practiced, embodied and realized.
 Like a tree with strong branches, Origins Community’s overall health is directly affected by each members’ ability to enact, practice, embody and realize the collective life and DNA of the overall tree.